mDialog/smoke/README.md

 Using this class along with the tools provided by Akka allows testing of your application's responder function.

-You can test your app itself by simply initializing and shutting down your app inside a test suite, and invoking the application method directly.
+You can test an app by initializing and shutting it down inside a test suite.
+Invoke the application method directly, passing it a TestRequest.

     import org.scalatest.{ FunSpec, BeforeAndAfterAll }